Ice-Shackleton/startup/notes.md

 I learned a fair amount from Simon.
 I will be heavily relying on that understanding to complete the functionality of my own code.
 Largely I think websocket will be better suited for the chat element of my code; but I will see where http needs to be added beyond the login.

+This was overall pretty simple!
+Didn't struggle too much.

+## Part 4: Database

+I was quite familiar with database work after the chess project a year back.
+This came as a breeze.

+# Part 5: Websocket

+I was relatively familiar with websocket work after the chess project a year back.
+This was a pain to get through; but I managed in the end.